joshl26/joshl26/README.md

 <img style="width: 100%; transform: rotate(180);" src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=65&section=footer"/>

-## My name is Josh Lehman
+## Josh Lehman

-- 💻 I'm an experienced Mechanical, Robotics and Software engineer.
-I am also a Designer, Full-Stack Developer and Computer Programmer.
+- 💻 I am an experienced Mechanical, Robotics, and Software Engineer with additional expertise as a Designer, Full-Stack Developer, and Computer Programmer.
-- 📍 My hometown is Toronto, Ontario, Canada.
+- 📍 Based in Toronto, Ontario, Canada.
-- 🕸️ A passion of mine is building software that solves real-world problems whether that be: Websites, Web-App's, SaaS, FinTech, Banking, Blockchain, Manufacturing, Medical, Aerospace and many more!
+- 🕸️ I am passionate about developing software solutions that address real-world challenges across diverse industries including Web Development, SaaS, FinTech, Banking, Blockchain, Manufacturing, Medical, Aerospace, and more.
-- 🤝 I love to meet new people and network.
-Check out my profiles on all the major social networks!
+- 🤝 I value building meaningful professional connections and welcome networking opportunities.
+Feel free to explore my profiles across major social platforms.
-- 🎾 I enjoy the outdoors, especially canoeing, camping and hiking.
-During the winter months, I enjoy snowboarding.
+- 🎾 Outside of work, I enjoy outdoor activities such as canoeing, camping, and hiking.
+In the winter, I am an avid snowboarder.

 📫 Looking for someone to collaborate on a project?
 Want to have a chat?
 Or hire my services as a designer? <br> Please contact me here: joshlehman.dev@gmail.com